 Is your closet bursting at the seams?
 Do you have so many clothes that you feel you should get rid of some (even if it’s to make room for new clothes)?
 This was me 7 months ago.
 I had worked in retail for 8 years, so you can imagine all the clothing I accumulated over the years with my employee discount (not to mention credit card too..big trouble!)

-I had gone through my closet and had 2 huge garbage bags full of clothing that were still wearable with no damages, so I thought I would bring them to a place were they give you money for the clothes you don’t want anymore.
+I went through my closet and had 2 huge garbage bags full of clothing that were still wearable with no damages, so I thought I would bring them to a place where they give you money for the clothes you don’t want anymore.
 I brought my 2 huge bags of clothing in, and guess how many items they took? … Not even 1!
 I couldn’t believe it.
 Yes, I didn’t want them anymore, but surely someone else would?

 I started searching for other ways to make money from my gently used clothing and stumbled upon Poshmark.
 Poshmark is a website and app where you can list your clothing and set your own prices to sell them at.